Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-12-25-Wannier_center_polarization.md

 - Wannier functions are a set of localized functions generated using Fourier transformation of periodic bloch functions.
 - We only use valence bands to generate Wannier functions so that the square of it can represent the charge density.
-- Each Wannier function "corresponds" to a energy band, hence, each Wannier function should be occupied by 2 electrons (or 1 if we treat each spin channel separately).
+- Each Wannier function "corresponds" to an energy band, hence, each Wannier function is occupied by 2 electrons (or 1 if we treat each spin channel separately).

 ### Fat band analysis
 We need fat band analysis in order to get a sense of how our valence band are composed.